 Twin Valley to Complete Upgrade to Streaming TV App in October

-More than 30 million in US have cut the cord and switched to streaming services
+More than 30 million in US have cut the cord and to streaming services.

 Twin Valley will upgrade its current TV offering to Streaming TV service on October 5, 2021.
 The company announced its plans at the beginning of 2020 and have been in communication with customers for more than a year.
 The local broadband, telephone, and TV company joins providers across the country that are pivoting amid a highly competitive TV landscape in an effort to support customers, meet the demand for a feature-rich TV watching experience, and offer a sustainable service.